Symphony for Organ and Orchestra (Copland): I. Prelude

+II.
+Scherzo

 The scherzo movement features a polyrhythmic ostinato present through 80% of the movement, based on two 'eighth note, eighth note, eighth rest' figures one eighth-note out of phase.
 The interlocking rhythms gives a perpetuum mobile feel to the movement, whose thematic material derives from it as well.
 Copland stated that the bluesy rhythms found in the scherzo's trio section would not have been there had he not been raised in Brooklyn.

+III.
+Finale

-The Finale is cast in a modified sonata form, possibly because it was originally intended to open the symphony.
+The finale is cast in a modified sonata form, possibly because it was originally intended to open the symphony.
 Copland described the sonata form as comprising a first theme in the violas based on the minor triad motive, a second theme in the strings over a bass line ostinato based on the motive, a development section initiated by the organ including a "vivacious" theme for solo violin, and a short recapitulation that combines these main elements.
 Pollack contends that sonata form is difficult to grasp in this movement, even for an experienced listener, and likens it to a passacaglia, with "its open unison theme, its contrapuntal exposition, its repetitive bass lines, its lack of clear thematic contrast, and, perhaps above all, its tonal stasis."